routedbits/dn42-peers/README.md

 2. Update the appropriate [router](routers/) with your peering information
 3. Create a PR

-Once approved and merged, your configuration will be distributed to our network.
+Once approved and merged, we automatically distribute your configuration to the routers in our network.
 Please allow some time for the process to complete.

 ### Examples